Committee Member Biographies

 Sarah Gavian

 Sarah Gavian is a life-long democrat and social activist.
-After volunteering for a few years, she joined the DCC representing Council District 3 starting in 2019; she served as DC DCC Chair for five years and currently serves as Secretary.
+After volunteering for a few years, she joined the DCC representing Council District 3 starting in 2019; she served as DC DCC Chair for five years and currently serves as Treasurer.
 She is also on the Board of the Eastern Shore Democratic PAC and on the Leadership Team for Shore Progress.

 Previous to her nearly full-time involvement with the DC DCC, Sarah worked for almost forty years to combat hunger and poverty in Africa.
 With a BA in Sociology, she joined the Peace Corps in Togo (1983-84), where she lived in a mud hut and trained farmers in cooperative development.
-Wondering why people worked so hard to earn so little.
-She returned to the US to pursue her doctoral study on the economic, agricultural and demographic factors underlying rural poverty in Africa.
+Wondering why people worked so hard to earn so little, she returned to the US to pursue her doctoral studies on the economic, agricultural and demographic factors underlying rural poverty in Africa.
 Living alternately in Washington DC and Africa, she managed $20+ million projects for the US government working with large, remote, multinational and highly professional teams.

-Since moving to Dorchester County, Sarah has been struck by many of the same dynamics underlying rural poverty.
+Since moving to Dorchester County in 2016, Sarah has been struck by many of the same dynamics underlying rural poverty.
 Sarah is passionate about addressing America’s three existential crises: the widening economic chasm between our citizens, the protection of our democracy and the prevention of an irreparable and global climate crisis.
 Towards those ends, she has thrown herself into strengthening the Democratic party in our County.
 She has been instrumental in expanding DCC membership, creating databases, recruiting candidates, holding candidate forums, organizing get-out-the-vote activities, and building links to other democratic and like-minded organizations.

 LeRoi Robinson-Grant